subbyte/haskell-learn/monad.md

 **What is the difference?**
 The `Nothing` situation is automatically handled and is transparent to the developer, which leads to much cleaner code.
 - `Maybe a` defined only as `Nothing | Just a` does not do the magic
-- putting `Maybe` into the monad typeclass does the magic
+- putting `Maybe` into the monad class does the magic
-  - Haskell gives rules to `Maybe` on how to handle `Nothing` when chained togeter
+  - Haskell gives rules to `Maybe` on how to handle `Nothing` when chained together
-  - the set of rules satisflies the monad typeclass, i.e., `Maybe` a monad
+  - the set of rules satisflies the monad class, i.e., `Maybe` a monad
   - the set of rules is already specified in core Haskell
   - it is straightforward to generate code from the rules
   - when using `>>=` and `>=>`, Haskell automatically generates code to handle the `Nothing` situation